 (2) From the Law.
 “It is written in the Law of Moses, ‘Do not muzzle an ox while it is treading out the grain'” (verse 9).
 He tells us this was written totally (πάντως) for those who minister the Gospel, like the apostles and their fellow workers.
 “Surely [God] says this for us, doesn’t He?” (verse 10).
 This law was not given simply for the benefit of oxen.
 As Martin Luther has said, “Oxen cannot read.”
 It was given to provide for the support of those who preach the Gospel.

 (3) From common sense.
 “If we have sown spiritual seed among you, is it too much if we reap a material harvest from you?” (verse 11).

 (5) He gives us an injunction from the Lord Jesus Himself.
 “The Lord has commanded that those who preach the Gospel should receive their living from the Gospel” (verse 14).
-This is a reference to what Jesus said in Matthew 10:9,10 and Luke 10:7.
+This is a reference to what Jesus said in Matthew 10:9 and 10 and Luke 10:7.

 Paul did not use this right, though he and his companions in missionary work had a legitimate claim to it (I Cor.
 9:6,12,18).
 Why not?

 (1) False apostles were looking for an “occasion” to discredit his apostleship by accusing him of doing what he did for financial gain, which would hinder the Gospel (I Cor.
 9:12).

 The following quotes under #2 are from R.C.H.
 Lenski’s Interpretation of I and II Corinthians.